 Purpose trusts, and those with intended beneficiaries can be hard to distinguish; and so, it can often fall to the courts to reexamine the intention of the settlor in order to avoid failure where none need exist.

-In a case involving a company trust deed, appointed trustees, valued employees and a forfeiture clause, the terms contained within it were challenged when the company itself looked to sell some of the land granted for use, as was expressly prescribed in the trust.
+In a case involving a company trust deed, appointed trustees, valued employees and a forfeiture clause, the terms contained within the instrument were challenged when the company looked to sell some of the land granted for use, as was expressly prescribed in the trust.

 The trust provided that a plot of land and a right of way had been conveyed to the trustees to be held on trust for H, and that the trustees were to allow H to take out a mortgage on the land in order to pay A.

-The caveat to this arrangement was that when the subscription percentage dropped below seventy-five percent of the male workforce, or the company fell into insolvency, the land reserved was to be sold to Cheltenham General Hospital, and the proceeds used to settle the mortgage owed to A.
+The caveat to this arrangement was that when the subscription percentage dropped below seventy-five percent of the male workforce, or the company fell into insolvency, the land reserved was to be sold to Cheltenham General Hospital and the proceeds used to settle the mortgage owed to A.

-For this reason it was contended that the trust must fail, and that H was now free to use the land as it wished; however, the court took a different view and explained that while governance of the trust did include the use of the land by parties beyond the employees, it was at the discretion of the trustees and therefore a power rather than a specific point of benefit.
+For this reason, it was contended that the trust must fail and that H was now free to use the land as it wished; however, the court took a different view and explained that while governance of the trust did include the use of the land by parties beyond the employees, it was at the discretion of the trustees and became therefore a power rather than a specific point of benefit.

 This interpretation changed the nature of the trust from purpose into one of direct benefit, as the names and identities of the employees (including those unsubscribing) were readily ascertainable.

 “[T]he provision as to ” other persons ” is not a trust but a power operating in partial defeasance of the trust in favour of the employees which it does not therefore make uncertain.”